Dearborn, Michigan: History

-The area between Dearborn and Fordson was undeveloped, and still remains so in part.
+The area between Dearborn and Fordson was undeveloped, and remains so in part.
 Once farm land, much of this property was bought by Henry Ford for his estate, Fair Lane, and for the Ford Motor Company World Headquarters.
 Later developments in this corridor were the Ford airport (later converted to the Dearborn Proving Grounds), and other Ford administrative and development facilities.

 More recent additions are The Henry Ford (a reconstructed historic village and museum), the Henry Ford Centennial Library, the super-regional shopping mall Fairlane Town Center, and the Ford Performing Arts Center.
 The open land is planted with sunflowers and often with Ford's favorite crop of soybeans.
 The crops are never harvested.

-With the growth and achievements of the Arab-American community, they developed and in 2005 opened the Arab American National Museum (AANM), the first museum in the world devoted to Arab-American history and culture.
-Arab Americans in Dearborn include descendants of Lebanese Christians who immigrated in the early twentieth century to work in the auto industry, as well as more recent Arab immigrants and their descendants from other, primarily Muslim nations.
+The Arab American National Museum (AANM) opened in 2005, the first museum in the world devoted to Arab American history and culture.
+Arab Americans in Dearborn include descendants of Lebanese Christians who immigrated in the early twentieth century to work in the auto industry, and more recent Arab immigrants and their descendants from other, primarily Muslim nations.

-In January 2019, Dearborn Mayor John "Jack" O'Reilly, Jr., terminated the contract of Bill McGraw, new editor of the Dearborn Historian, a city publication.
-He refused to allow distribution of the Autumn 2018 issue to subscribers.
-That issue, on the 100th anniversary of Henry Ford's acquisition of the Dearborn Independent newspaper, discussed the influence that Ford exerted in expressing his anti-Semitism.
-The mayor's suppression of the issue received national publicity.
-The Dearborn Historical Commission held an emergency meeting and passed a resolution calling for the mayor to reverse these actions.
-The suppressed article was published in DeadlineDetroit and may be read here.
+On February 2, 2024, the Wall Street Journal published an opinion piece titled "Welcome to Dearborn, America's Jihad Capital", reporting that there were a large number of supporters of Islamic extremism in the area.
+Mayor Abdullah Hammoud said the article was inflammatory and was responsible for increased online hate speech against the city's citizens, so he increased police patrols.